-Descriptive synthesis of six groups of students over three years provides a consistent pattern of TiR student reading growth as measured by FCAT DSS reading scores (full analysis will be available on my webpage Summer, 2009).
-Students in both the TiR and non-TiR groups were reading below level as measured by FCAT (Levels 1 or 2).
+Descriptive synthesis of 12 groups of students over five years provides a consistent pattern of TiR student reading growth as measured by FCAT DSS reading scores.
+Students in all TiR classes were reading below level as measured by FCAT (level 1 or 2).
+The non-TiR students represent a mixture of FCAT levels.
+Some years provided control matched samples for analysis.
+Please refer to Appendix A for a more specific breakdown of non-TiR comparison groups.
 While the TiR students implemented the TiR intervention, the non-TiR students were using a variety of state approved intervention programs.